hilalergun/ulhw/README.md

 # Building and running the project

+> This project can be built on a Docker instance, a Dockerfile is provided for convenience.
+Please check docker section for details.

 Project is developed on Ubuntu 18.04 machine, and it should build on any decent recent Linux distribution.

 For building this project you should have libyang and libnetconf2 installed in your system.
 If these are not present on your package manager, you find prebuilt binaries at [5].
 For Ubuntu 18.04, necessary files are present in the source repo and you can install these with the following command from the main repo directory: